R3DIANCE/psst/README.md

  - `v2.0`: Started using secSesh for more secure session management
  - `v2.1`: Changed functions in accordance with namespace modification in secSesh
  - `v2.2`: Added file listing functionality
- - `v3.0`: Bugfixes, delete feature
+ - `v3.0`: Bugfixes, file delete feature

 ## Report Bugs
 Create an Issue or tweet to me at @rahuldottech